MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/laps/laps-management-policy-settings.md

 If not specified, this setting defaults to 4.

 > [!IMPORTANT]
-> Windows supports the lower password complexity settings (1, 2, and 3) only for backward compatibility with earlier versions of Microsoft LAPS.
+> Windows supports the lower password complexity settings (1, 2, and 3) only for backward compatibility with legacy Microsoft LAPS.
 We recommend that you always configure this setting to 4.

 ### PasswordExpirationProtectionEnabled